Aleksst95/header/README.md

   ...
 });
 ```
 Available characters: all Latin letters, digitals, dash, and underscore.
-Also, Cyrillic characters will be replaced
+Also, Cyrillic characters are replaced
-by Latin letters, for example, "щ" will be replaced by "sch".
+by Latin letters, for example, `щ` are replaced by `sch`.

 P.S.
 The anchor value is displayed next to the header block only when there is text in the header block.